juniormbe/cloudmc-standard-kb/en/basic-concepts/what-is-a-vpc.md

 - A tier belongs to only one VPC.
 - When a VPC is created, by default, a Source NAT IP is allocated to it.
 The Source NAT IP is released only when the VPC is removed.
 - A public IP can be used for only one purpose at a time.
 If the IP is a Source NAT, it cannot be used for Static NAT or port forwarding.
+- **Static NAT** is a one-to-one mapping between a public IP and an instance in a VPC.
+All traffic sent to the public IP will be sent to the designated instance, and all traffic from the instance will be sent out from the public IP.
+Use static NAT when you need to have ingress traffic always go to the same instance, or when you need all traffic from an instance to egress from the same public IP.
+- **Port forwarding** is a mapping of a port on a public IP address to a port on a private IP in a VPC.
+Different ports on the public IP can be forwarded to ports on separate instances, as long as the instances are in the same VPC.
+All traffic from the instances will use the source NAT IP address of the VPC for egress traffic.
+Use port forwarding when all you need is for ingress traffic on specific ports to be forwarded to an instance.
+This allows for efficient use of IP address space.
 - Instances can only have one private IP address, hence be connected to only one tier at the time.
 - The public load-balancing service can be supported by only one tier inside the VPC.
 - If an IP address is assigned to a tier: